Planes, Trains, and Automobiles: Hacks For Traveling With Kids - Safari Ltd®

 • Visual sensory experiences can be achieved through games and activities that encourage visual searching, tracking, or discrimination.
 I Spy games are a wonderful way to provide visual stimulation and can be as simple as looking for items out the window.
 With a little more prep, you can play I SPY by utilizing small items (such as Good Luck Minis® or TOOB® figures) to make a display for play.
 To make an I Spy display, you would simply lay multiple figurines/objects on a tray or in a container for your child to look at.
 Next, you would call out items or cues for items for your child to “spy.”
 You could call out colors, beginning sounds, rhyming words, etc… for your child to find the corresponding figurine: “I spy something that rhymes with, starts with, is the color…”

-Calming jars are another fantastic visual sensory tool.
+Calming sensory jars or bottles are another fantastic visual sensory tool.
 They are clear plastic bottles that are filled with a mix of clear glue, water, and small items (such as beads, pom poms, glitter, Good Luck Minis®, TOOBS®, confetti, etc) that can be turned in all directions to watch a gentle movement (think lava lamps).
 Check out how our DIY Ocean Sensory Jar Blog Post.

 Sparking Curiosity